lewisclark4/CI-MilestoneProjectFour/README.md

 #### Minor fixes from manual testing

+In total I identified approx. 70 minor tweaks and changes that I wanted to make following this testing.
+Many of these had similar themes (e.g. typo or responsiveness), so some examples/ larger issues are below.

 1. Identified that in my basket, the images of the products were not a tags that linked back to the product, so I updated this.
 2. The input prepend/ append buttons were displaying over the navbar, so I changed the z-index of place them behind the navbnar.